What is Keto Diet?

-Essentially a keto diet includes most of food elements except a very controlled intake of carbs, nearly up to 20 grams per day, with small portions of protein.
-Since the body uses protein present in the body to convert it into glucose, it is important to keep the consumption of protein to moderate level.
+Essentially a keto diet includes most of the food elements except a very controlled intake of carbs, nearly up to 20 grams per day, with small portions of protein.
+Since the body uses protein present in the body to convert it into glucose, it is important to keep the consumption of protein to a moderate level.
 Other important aspects of attaining desirable results are regular exercise and enough feel to keep the body feeling fresh.

 Though there are numerous benefits of this diet, some notable benefits are reduced appetite, weight loss, mental astuteness and agility.
 Since keto diet only restricts carbs intake, it can be sustained for a long time.
 Keto is not advisable to people who are currently using insulin to control diabetes, take blood pressure medications and are breast-feeding moms.

 When the body is suddenly depleted of glucose it starts to look for other alternatives to fuel up the bodily functions.
-Often regarded as an unhealthy diet, fat is used by the body as secondary source for fuel.
+Often regarded as an unhealthy diet, fat is used by the body as a secondary source for fuel.
 Since the fat present in the body cannot be consumed directly as glucose is, it is first turned into ketones.
 Ketone formation continues until the body achieves the desired number to propel all of its functions.
 This states is referred to as ketosis in which the body burns all of its fats, shedding off pounds until you hit a stable weight.

 Health Benefits of Keto Diet